zhengyangl/SAS/README.md

 Consult the file *src/CheckerDisabler.h* for instructions on how to disable your checker.

 ## <a id="creditAndHistory"></a> Credit and History
-SAS originates from an effort within the CMS collaboration at CERN and any checkers were imported from CMSSW (http://cms-sw.github.io/).
-The credit of single developers is preserved within the single source files.
+SAS originates from an effort within the CMS collaboration at CERN and quite some checkers were imported from CMSSW (http://cms-sw.github.io/).
+CMSSSW and its authors cannot be blamed by any mistake or bug present in SAS :-) The credit of single developers is preserved within the single source files.
 The first version of SAS was created by F. Bartek, D. Piparo and T. Hauth.

 ## Useful Links:
 * LLVM:                  http://llvm.org